Google スプレッドシートとGitLabの連携イメージ

 __wf_reserved_inherit

-After clicking, proceed with the following settings.
+Once clicked, proceed with the following settings.

 "Title" → Can be changed if necessary

-"Trigger Action" → When a row is updated
+"Trigger action" → When a row is updated

 Once the settings are complete, click "Next".